 Understand the funding trends

 While donor agencies follow similar practices in budget allocation and project implementation, several factors affect the way they set funding priorities.
-These could include regional or global events such as economic recession, an ongoing health crisis, the onset of natural or man-made disasters, realignment of government policies, budget cuts and many more.
+These could include regional or global events such as economic recession, an ongoing health crisis, the onset of natural or man-made disasters, realignment of government policies, budget cuts, and more.

-Identify the programs
+3. Identify the programs

 Once donor priorities have been set, development programs are designed in accordance with the identified goals.
-These projects vary in scale and can be implemented at the community, national, regional or global level.
+These projects vary in scale and can be implemented at the community, national, regional, or global level.
 Each project targets different components of the donor strategy and focuses on specific sectors.

 Aid agencies can release information on these programs as early as the planning stage.
 This happens months before procurement planning, although not all projects require tendering procedures for implementation.
-Project documents typically contain information on the context of the program, activities to be supported, budget, timeline and geographic scope.
+Project documents typically contain information on the context of the program, activities to be supported, budget, timeline, and geographic scope.
 Familiarizing yourself with this data will allow you to anticipate upcoming tender and grant opportunities.

-Know the key development players
+5. Know the key development players

 Once a winning organization has been selected, donor agencies publish a contract award.
 These documents typically contain information on the winning organization as well as the size and nature of the contract.
 In some cases, the aid agency also publishes a shortlist enumerating the top organizations they considered for funding.